sauce-archives/saucecon19-advanced-selenium-workshop/README.md

 <br />

-## Getting Started
+## Prerequisites

 These procedures will show you to set up a Selenium environment for Java.
 The scripts in this repository allow you run a simple automated test to validate your Selenium environment and your [saucelabs.com](https://app.saucelabs.com/login) account credentials.

-##### Exercises

-If you've already setup your test environment refer to the [EXERCISE_README.md](./selenium-exercises/EXERCISE_README.md) file to begin the exercises.

-## Prerequisites

 In order to complete these exercises you must complete the following prerequisite installation and configuration steps:

 * Install Git
 * Install IntelliJ
 * Install JDK
 * Setup Project

+Once your test environment is up and running, refer to the [exercise guides](exercise-guides/getting-started.md) to begin the exercises.

 ### Install Git